Philosophy and the meaning of life

 Are there any other costs?
 Is there anything I need to bring?

-All course materials will be provided by the tutor or available free of charge online.
+All course materials will be provided by the tutor or are available free of charge online.

 When I've finished, what course can I do next?

-Please see the prospectus or check the website for details of other philosophy courses on offer: www.citylit.ac.uk.
+Please check our website for details of other philosophy courses on offer: www.citylit.ac.uk.